jjacko1623/datasciencecoursera/Code Book.md

 Identifies which subject was undetaking the experiment

 **Activity Descriptions**

 Category

-Indintifies which activity was being completed during the experiment
+Indintifies which activity was being completed during the experiment by the subject

 1. Walking
 2. Walking Upstairs